quarkus-qe/quarkus-test-suite/README.md

 A Kafka consumer will read these events serialized by AVRO and change an `status` property to `COMPLETED`.
 The streams of completed events will be exposed through an SSE endpoint.

+### `messaging/kafka-producer`

+This scenario is focus on issues related only to Kafka producer.
+Verifies that Kafka producer doesn't block the main thread  and also doesn't takes more time than `mp.messaging.outgoing.<CHANNEL>.max.block.ms`, and also doesn't retry more times than `mp.messaging.outgoing.<CHANNEL>.retries`

 ### `messaging/qpid`

 Verifies that JMS server is up and running and Quarkus can communicate with this service.